310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Uwaa, it is candy in the shape of a dolphin\~ This will not be hot, so I can eat it straight away\~♪
+uwaa, it is candy in the shape of a dolphin\~ this will not be hot, so i can eat it straight away\~♪

-Excuse meee~  I would like two of this dolphin candy~♪
+excuse meee\~ i would like two of this dolphin candy\~♪

-Here you go, yellow kid.
-It would not be right if I eat one by myself.
+here you go, yellow kid. it would not be right if i eat one by myself.

-It will make us both much happier to share delicious food and fun things with each other~♪
+it will make us both much happier to share delicious food and fun things with each other~♪
 {% endbubble %}

 {% bubble Sora %}